j-quinn01/LSE-DS105-Movie-Directors/docs/index.md

 ---

-## <span style = "color:yellow">**Section II**: Examining difference in composite scores, to see if there are any discrepances or patterns in absolute user score, number of voters, absolute revenue and date of release - to see if users prefer a certain genre within each source and between each source</span>
+## <span style = "color:yellow">**Section II**: Examining difference in composite scores, to see if there are any discrepances or patterns in absolute user score, number of voters, absolute revenue and date of release - to see if users prefer a certain genre within each source and between sources</span>

 - Firstly, we began by calculating the overall composite score
 <br>